+212 664 245 833

 STAY UP TO DATE BY SUBSCRIBING

 Traveling to attend festivals and religious events is one of the best ways to experience a new country and the culture of its people.
-Morocco offers a wide variety of festivals and religious events year-round.
+A wide variety of festivals and religious events in Morocco is offered year-round.
 From art and culture to music and dance along with religious celebrations, the country has much to offer year-round.

 Morocco is a diverse country of vibrant colors, stunning landscapes, historical sites, and events.
-Festivals are a wonderful opportunity to discover Morocco.
+Festivals in Morocco are a wonderful opportunity to discover the country.

 1. International Nomad Festival, M'hamid El Ghizlane

 The International Nomad Festival takes place each year at M'hamid El Ghizlane, 90 km south of Zagora within Southern Morocco.
 The festival offers insight into the nomadic life and heritage of the desert region.
 It caters to travelers and locals, featuring both international artists and Moroccan artists.
 During a four-day timeframe, visitors are invited to participate in open discussions and workshops.
 Topics include heritage, environmental protection, agriculture, education, flora, and fauna of the region.
 Attendees are welcome to participate and open mike is observed with stage readings of poetry, stories, and sharing music or dancing.